PouceHeure/pouco2000/readme.md

 ## ROS Package
 A project ros has been developped, called *pouco2000_ros*, this package receives data from electronic part, and regroups these message into one msg.

+The package is generally based on 2 librairies:
+- *pouco2000*, principal library, grouping Controller class definition.
-The package is generally based on 2 librairies *pouco2000* and *pouco2000_debug*.
-Debug librairie has been developed, allowing to develope easily the ros part.
+- *pouco2000_debug*, allowing to develope easily the ros part.
 I decided to let this part in the release version, allowing to user to develope efficacely depend packages.

+2 others libaries has been developed.
+- pouco2000_introspection, grouping methods and classes allowing to filter a data from Controller msg.
+- pouco2000_monitor, grouping methods and classes allowing to create a monitor.

 ### Setup package